 This is a comprehensive document that outlines a company's overall marketing idea.
-The plan is a blueprint that outlines how a company will implement its marketing strategy, and use a combination of these resources to achieve its business objectives that include sales targets or customer acquisition.
+The plan is a blueprint that outlines how a company will implement its marketing strategy, and use a combination of these resources to achieve its business objectives, including sales targets or customer acquisition.

 2. What is the Importance of a Marketing Mix?

 The elements present in a marketing mix influence each other.
 They make up the business plan for a company that is handled right, this can give it a great success.
 Also, this can be handled wrong and the business could take years to recover.
 The marketing mix for a business to grow needs a lot of understanding, requires market research and consultation with several other people, from users to trade to manufacturing and several others who are connected with the company.

 After all these a marketing mix is curated which identifies and arranges the elements of its mix that allows a business to make profitable marketing decisions at each level.
 These decisions help a business to develop its strengths and limit its weaknesses.
 Marketing Mix surely helps the company to be more competitive and adaptable in its market.

 3. Who are the Target Customers?

 Target Customers or the Potential Customers whatever it is well known as is a broad group of customers who demand or get attracted to a specific product produced by a particular company.

 Example: A sports company that manufactures sports shoes and energy supplement drinks targets to sell their products to all the young athletes in the country.